Investing in financial products involves risk. Losses may exceed the value of your original investment.

 - The Profit Formula: Your profit is (Sale Price – Sale Fees) minus (Purchase Price + Purchase Fees).

-- 2025 Reporting Rules: IRS Form 1099-DA is now standard, and investors must track cost basis on a per-wallet basis.
+- 2026 Reporting Rules: the OECD Crypto-Asset Reporting Framework (CARF) is now standard, and investors must track cost basis on a per-wallet basis.

 - Income vs. Gains: Staking, mining, and airdrops are taxed as ordinary income upon receipt, whereas selling assets triggers capital gains tax.